-We may have already welcomed the arrival of 2009, but the New Year celebration isn’t over.
+We may have already welcomed the arrival of the new year, but the celebrations aren’t over!
 Now it’s time to celebrate the Chinese New Year!
+Here are some facts, traditions, and superstitions about this holiday.

 The date of the Chinese New Year may occur anywhere from January 21 to February 21, as it falls on the second New Moon after the winter solstice.
 In 2009, it will be celebrated on January 26.
 The year 2009 is technically the year 4706 according to the ancient Chinese calendar.